ARTICLE 1 — Name and purpose

 SECTION 4 — Elections

-1. Elections for President, Treasurer, Operations Director, and Communications Director shall take place at the annual election meeting.
+1. Elections for President, Treasurer, Operations Director, Communications Director, and Secretary shall take place at the annual election meeting.

 2. Elections for General Board Members shall occur one week after the annual meeting.